 Ready to serve

-Recognized as one of the strongest antibacterial edible plant against salmonella and E. coli.
+Recognized as one of the strongest antibacterial edible plants against salmonella and E. coli.

 Improves blood circulation